k1-r1ll/data_visualization/README.md

 ## 2. File ‘taxi_visualization’

-Several map visualization on New York taxi activities: toner, terrain, marked.
+Several map visualization on New York taxi activities: toner, terrain, marked.<br>Storytelling goes from simple New York map variants to the first hundred pickups on the map
-Storytelling goes from simple New York map variants to the first hundred pickups on the map (including cluster variant).
+(including cluster variant).